 Outputs

-The supplier shall provide a verification test report produced by the supplier and detailing the results of the execution of all verification tests, and including relevant system characterization data (CSPD) in conformance with Annex G.
+The supplier shall provide a verification test report detailing the results of the execution of all verification tests, in conformance with the Verification report DRD in Annex F of ECSS-E-ST-10-02.

 A declaration of acceptance shall be signed by the customer and supplier to confirm the customer acceptance of the delivered product.

-Annex GOperations
+The supplier shall provide relevant system characterization data (CSPD) in conformance with the Communication system profile document (CDPD) DRD in Annex G.

+Operations

 Overview